BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ### Defining features

-You can freely define most of the features (events, objectives, conditions, conversations, menus, items) in all files of a quest package.
+You can freely define features (events, conversations, items etc.) in all files of a quest package.
 However, they need to be defined in a section that defines their type.

 The names of these features must be unique in that package, no matter which file they are in.

-All other features can be defined without a section.

-??? info "List of required sections"
+??? example

     ```YAML
     events:
       teleportPlayer: "..."